VU Main Campus Energy Efficiency and Conservation Accomplishments

 - Sarratt – Chiller replacement, building automation system upgrade, HVAC re-commissioning

-- Tennis Center – Lighting retrofit, lighting control
+- Tennis Center – Lighting retrofit, lighting control, installation of solar hot water heating system and solar photovoltaic system.

 - Tolman Hall – HVAC renovation